 We are located in the Division of Signaling and Functional Genomics at the German Cancer Research Center (DKFZ) in Heidelberg.

-Before joining the DKFZ, he did a PhD with Koni Basler in Zurich studying Wnt secretion and a postdoc with Simon Bullock in Cambridge working on mRNA localisation and CRISPR method development.
+Fillip studied biology in Freiburg, did a PhD with Koni Basler in Zurich studying Wnt secretion and a postdoc with Simon Bullock in Cambridge working on mRNA localisation and CRISPR method development.
 He is from a small village in central Germany.

 Michael is head of the Division of Signaling and Functional Genomics at the German Cancer Research Center (DKFZ).
 His lab is studying signaling networks in development and cancer.
 A particular focus of the group is on high-throughput methods for systematic functional analysis of cellular processes to identify vulnerabilities of cancer cells.
 Learn more about our work here.